Azure/iotedge/edge-modules/azure-monitor/src/README.md

     - This should really only be turned off in extremely CPU-bound applications, if at all.
     - ex: `true`
     - Defaults to true.
+- `TransformForUpload`
+    - If the metrics data needs to be flattened prior to published as IoT messages.
+    - ex: `false`
+    - Defaults to false.

 ## Upload Target: